-A: Development of Knowledge and Understanding Learning and Teaching Strategy/Method By the end of the programme the student will be able to demonstrate knowledge and understanding of: Primary Lectures, tutorials and seminars and order and order Directed independent study of texts
+A: Development of Knowledge and Learning and Teaching Understanding Strategy/Method

-- Theories of learning and development in children 0-16 years with a particular focus on play. - Factors affecting development of selfesteem, language and communication. - Interactions within the family, working groups and society. - The methodology and ethics of observations, assessment and research of children's development. - The range of provision for children through social policies, health and education structures. - The impact of cultural, ethical, ideologies, historical and political contexts on the lives of children and their families. - Models of disability, influencing factors, policies and procedures of inclusion. - The organisation of childcare, the regulations, ethics, constraints and opportunities and current best practice for the management, planning, implementation and evaluation. - The ways to promote effective relationships between organisations, professionals, adults and children.
+By the end of the programme the student will be able to demonstrate knowledge and understanding of: Primary Lectures, tutorials and seminars Understanding of: Theories of learning and development in children 0-16 years with a particular focus on play.
+Factors affecting development of selfesteem, language and communication.
+Interactions within the family, working groups and society.
+The methodology and ethics of observations, assessment and research of Directed independent study of texts Learning from work experience and external visits to different Secondary Case Studies Presentations of own learning on chosen topics children's development.
+The range of provision for children through social policies, health and education structures.
+The impact of cultural, ethical, ideologies, historical and political contexts on the lives Use of internet and other information sources of children and their families.
+Models of disability, influencing factors, policies and procedures of inclusion.
+The organisation of childcare, the regulations, ethics, constraints and opportunities and current best practice for the management, planning, implementation and evaluation.
+The ways to promote effective relationships between organisations, professionals, adults and children.